jing-library/r-text-mining/episodes/03-sentiment-analysis.Rmd

+Because we name the count column word in unnest_tokens(), it’s convenient to join with the sentiment dataset.

 Let’s look at the words with a joy score from the NRC lexicon.
 What are the most common joy words in the book The Time Machine.
-First, let’s use the NRC lexicon and filter() for the joy words.
-Next, let’s filter() the data frame with the text from the books for the words from and then use inner_join() to perform the sentiment analysis.
-What are the most common joy words in Emma?
+First, let’s use the NRC lexicon and filter() for the joy words and then use inner_join() to perform the sentiment analysis.
 Let’s use count() from dplyr.
+What are the most common joy words in The Time Machine?